Flag Football Rules

 • Ties.
 During the regular season, there will be no overtime.
 If a tie occurs in a playoff game, the following format will apply:

 • Overtime (Playoffs Only).
-The coaches will again toss a coin, and the winning team will select whether to posses the ball first or second.
+The captains will Rock Paper Scissors, and the winning team will select whether to possess the ball first or second.
 Teams will attempt to score in the same end zone.
-Each team will have 4 downs to score from 10 yards (1 point conversion line) from the goal line.
-If a team scores, it will have the opportunity to go for a one point conversion or a two point conversion.
-A female must be used once within the first three plays.
-An interception will result in a team losing its possession and cannot be returned for points.
-The game will be decided when one team scores more points in the same rotation of possessions.
-No first downs will be awarded except if a penalty occurs.
+Each team will have 4 downs to score from 10 yards away (2-point conversion line) from the goal line.
+If a team scores, they will have the opportunity to go for a one, two or five point conversion.
+If the game is tied after 2 overtimes, teams must go for 2-point or 5-point PATs.
+If the game is tied after 4 overtimes, teams must go for 5-point PATs.

 We are required to tell you that Utah Law prohibits alcohol in parks, so if you do choose to bring alcoholic beverages, you do so at your own risk.
 (So be careful!)